evanTheTerribleWarrior/sendgrid-dynamic-blocks/README.md

 cd sendgrid-dynamic-blocks
 ```

-- Create .env file and set the SG_API_KEY env variable with the SG Key you created:
+- Create .env file and set the SG_API_KEY env variable with the SG Key you created.
+Also add USERNAME, PASSWORD, JWT_SECRET that are used for authentication.
+Make them hard to guess if you deploy this!
 ```shell
 cp .env.example .env
 ```